bet4a/d3wiki/Transitions.md

 <a name="remove" href="Transitions#remove">#</a> transition.<b>remove</b>()

 Remove the selected elements at the end of a transition.
 If a newer transition is scheduled on any of the selected elements, these elements will not be removed; however, the "end" event will still be dispatched.

-To stop a transition already in progress, use [selection#interrupt](https://github.com/mbostock/d3/wiki/Selections#interrupt).

 ### Subtransitions